IgnisUmbrae/Wordhunter/README.md

 About
 -----

-Wordhunter is an IRC bot that hosts a fiercely competitive and Ruinously Addictive™ word game based on the idea of 'hunting' the best words that fit certain criteria.
+Wordhunter is an IRC bot that hosts a Fiercely Competitive and Ruinously Addictive™ word game based on the idea of 'hunting' the best words that fit certain criteria.
 Each word is worth its score in Scrabble plus its length, and it falls to you and your fellow competitors to find the best of the bunch.
 Here are some sample challenges, with round and modifier names in parentheses (mouse over the links for example solutions):

 - Words that contain ICE but exclude A and T (blockend+exclude) ⇒ [Possible solution](# "POLICEWOMEN for 31")
 - Subanagrams of IEGSTTPETMNN whose third and fourth letters are the same (subanag+same) ⇒ [Possible solution](# "PETTINGS for 19")